 *This surgery is not recommended for all patients.

 The mini gastric bypass surgery was originally developed by Dr. Robert Rutledge in 1997 and has been adapted and modernized by Mexican doctors who do surgery south of the US border.
 While traditional gastric bypass surgery results in excellent weight loss, the mini gastric bypass procedure is technically less challenging than the RNY and carries a lower percentage of complication risk.
-Dr. Hidalgo recommends the mini gastric bypass for certain patients who want or need more weight loss than a gastric sleeve can provide yet do not require a full gastric bypass for their weight loss results.
+At Weight Loss Team the Mini Bypass is recommended for certain patients who want or need more weight loss than a gastric sleeve can provide yet do not require a full gastric bypass for their weight loss results.
 Some patients are much better off considering having the RNY Gastric Bypass surgery if they have to lose 150 pounds or more, however, if you need to lose 100 pounds, the mini gastric bypass may just be for you.

-The mini-bypass can be more effective than a gastric sleeve and less effective than a gastric bypass and as a go-between intermediate option for weight loss, Dr. Hidalgo recommends you consider the Mini Gastric Bypass surgery.
+The mini-bypass can be more effective than a gastric sleeve and less effective than a gastric bypass and as a go-between intermediate option for weight loss, and the Bariatric Surgeons at Weight Loss Team recommend you consider the Mini Gastric Bypass surgery if this is what you need.
 This surgery typically takes a little more than an hour to perform so there are fewer risks of complications than a full Gastric Bypass RNY and on average about the same complication risks as a Gastric Sleeve.
 If you have any questions please let us know and we will try our best to provide you with all the answers you may need.

 The patient should be BMI of 45 or less for this procedure.

 ADVANTAGES & BENEFITS

 This surgery takes 1 to 2 hours.
 The patient should lose up to 70% of their excess weight.
 The surgery has a low complication rate similar to that of the Gastric Sleeve surgery.